kunalrye/kunalrye.github.io/_posts/2016-01-23-indigo-jekyll-theme3.markdown

 ## How I started

 Graphic design is something that I have taken from ideation to fruition, multiple times starting in high school.
-Design has always interested me, beginning with my introduction to Google's material design when I had an android.
+Design has always interested me, beginning with my introduction to Google's material design update when I had an android.
 Seeing firsthand how the design itself of the OS affected the user experience drew me in.
-From there, I started to pickup Photoshop and redesigned my robotics program logos as well as the STEM program's website.
-Since then, I have cultivated my interest by further developing my design skills and learning more about the field continually.
+From there, I started to pickup Photoshop and redesigned my robotics program logos and STEM program's website in high school.
+Since then, I have cultivated my interest by further developing my design skills through more projects and learning more about the field continually.

 ## My Portfolio
 If you would like to check out some of the designs described below, feel free to check out my [Behance](https://www.behance.net/ksrai9914a6).